The BEST Paleo Banana Bread

 And yet the result is this moist, decadent, warming slice of gooey banana bread that will bring a smile to every eater’s face.
 That’s what I call magic.

-Nut or Seed Butter: So the beauty of this Paleo vegan banana bread is that you can make it easily nut free.
+- Nut or Seed Butter: So the beauty of this Paleo vegan banana bread is that you can make it easily nut free.
 One of the issues I’ve seen as a food blogger is that there aren’t enough nut free recipes for those who want to eat Paleo or vegan.
 Now, you can have both or all!
-My favorite butters for this recipe include: almond butter, peanut butter, cashew butter, sunflower see butter, pumpkin seed butter (very fun for fall!), or macadamia nut butter!
+My favorite butters for this recipe include: almond butter, peanut butter, coconut butter, cashew butter, sunflower seed butter (though it might turn green- totally fine to consume, it’s just a different color!), pumpkin seed butter (very fun for fall!), or macadamia nut butter!

 But if you want a fun science experiment, try it out!